takac/jbenchmarx/README.md

 You can run tell JBenchmarx how many times to run the method by just adding a number inside the annotation `@Benchmark(5)`.

+	your.package.YourClass.yourMethod took: 5,000ns, with no args, returned: 45
-	your.package.YourClass.yourMethod took: 4ns, with no args, returned: 45
+	your.package.YourClass.yourMethod took: 5,000ns, with no args, returned: 45
-	your.package.YourClass.yourMethod took: 4ns, with no args, returned: 45
+	your.package.YourClass.yourMethod took: 5,000ns, with no args, returned: 45
-	your.package.YourClass.yourMethod took: 3ns, with no args, returned: 45
+	your.package.YourClass.yourMethod took: 3,000ns, with no args, returned: 45
-	your.package.YourClass.yourMethod took: 3ns, with no args, returned: 45
+	your.package.YourClass.yourMethod took: 2,000ns, with no args, returned: 45
-	yourMethod : averaged 14ns
+	yourMethod : averaged 4,000 ns

 You can specify parameters and fields for your methods: